Aleph-Alpha/pharia-engine/docs/operating.md

-# Operating Pharia Kernel
+# Operating PhariaKernel

-This manual is for Operators running Pharia Kernel for their business or department.
-In case you are more interested in developing Skills or interfacing with Pharia Kernel in order to invoke deployed Skills you should consider the developer or user manual instead.
+This manual is for Operators running PhariaKernel for their business or department.
+In case you are more interested in developing Skills or interfacing with PhariaKernel in order to invoke deployed Skills you should consider the developer or user manual instead.

 ## How To Get The Image

-We deploy Pharia Kernel as a container image to JFrog.
+We deploy PhariaKernel as a container image to JFrog.
 You can fetch them like this:

 ```shell
 podman login alephalpha.jfrog.io/pharia-kernel-images